Verdier specialization and restrictions of Hodge modules

 where $i_Z\co Z\into X$ and $i'_Z\co Z\into T_ZX$ are natural inclusions.} \msn {\it Proof.} This can be reduced to \htt{1.2.12}{}

-where $j_{X\setminus Z}\co X\sst Z\into X$ and $j_{X'\setminus Z}\co X'\stm Z\into X'$ are natural inclusions with $X'\defs T_ZX$.
+where $j_{X\setminus Z}\co X\stm Z\into X$ and $j_{X'\setminus Z}\co X'\stm Z\into X'$ are natural inclusions with $X'\defs T_ZX$.
 Indeed, we have the distinguished triangles \htt{1.2.13}{}

-and similarly with $X$ and $i_Z$ replaced by $X'$ and $i'_Z$ respectively.
+and similarly with $X$, $i_Z$ replaced by $X'$, $i'_Z$ respectively.
 Moreover $\Sp_Z$ is the identity on mixed Hodge modules supported on $Z\sst X$. \sk The isomorphisms in (1.2.12{1.2.12}) are reduced to the corresponding ones for the underlying $\Q$-complexes using the functorial morphisms ${\rm id}\to(j_{X\setminus Z})_*j_{X\setminus Z}^*$, etc.\ together with the mapping cone.
 (Note that a bounded complex of mixed Hodge modules is acyclic if its underlying $\Q$-complex is.)
-The desired isomorphisms for the underlying $\Q$-complexes can be shown easily by the definition of Verdier specialization in the case of direct images with proper supports.
+The desired isomorphisms for the underlying $\Q$-complexes can be shown easily by the definition of Verdier specialization in the case of open direct images with proper supports.
 We can then apply the commutativity of the Verdier specialization with the dual.
 This finishes the proof of Proposition~P1.2{1.2}. \bs\bs \vbox{\centerline{\bf 2.
-Proof of the main theorem} \bsn In this section we prove the main theorem using the assertions in the previous section and give an example.} \htt{2.1}{}\msn {\bf 2.1.~Proof of Theorem~T1{1}.} We prove the assertion together with (7{7}) by increasing induction on $r\gess1$.
-We may assume $r\gess2$, since they hold for $r\eq1$ by the theory of Hodge modules, see \cite{mhp}.
-We also assume that the vector bundle is trivialized by $t_1,\dots,t_r$ as in the introduction, since the assertions are local.
-Here we may assume that $t_r$ is sufficiently general replacing it with a sufficiently linear $\C$-linear combination of $t_1,\dots,t_r$. \sk Let $V_r$ be the $V$-filtration on $\D_X$, $M'$ along $\{t_r\eq0\}$ indexed by $\Z$ and $\Q$ respectively.
-Since $\theta\ins V_r^0\D_X$, the $V_r^{\al}M'$ are stable by $\theta$ for any $\al\ins\Q$.
-The filtration $V_r$ is then compatible with the direct sum decomposition (2{2}), and induces a filtration (also denoted by $V_r$) on $K^{!,\ssb}(M')_{\al}$, $K^{*,\ssb}(M')_{\al}$ so that there are isomorphisms of complexes of $F$-filtered $\D_Z$-modules \htt{2.1.1}{}
+Proof of the main theorem} \bsn In this section we prove the main theorem using the assertions in the previous section and give an example.} \htt{2.1}{}\msn {\bf 2.1.~Proof of Theorem~T1{1}.} We prove the assertion together with (8{8})--(9{9}) by increasing induction on $r\gess1$.
+We may assume $r\gess2$, since they hold for $r\eq1$ by the theory of Hodge modules, see \cite{mhp}, \cite{ypg}.
+We also assume that the vector bundle is trivialized by $t_1,\dots,t_r$ as in the introduction, since the assertion is local.
+Here we may assume that $t_r$ is sufficiently general replacing it with a sufficiently general $\C$-linear combination of $t_1,\dots,t_r$ (since only the trivialization of vector bundle is changed). \sk Let $V_r$ be the $V$-filtration on $\D_X$, $M'$ along $\{t_r\eq0\}$ indexed by $\Z$ and $\Q$ respectively.
+Since $\te\ins V_r^0\D_X$, the $V_r^{\al}M'$ are stable by $\te$ for any $\al\ins\Q$.
+The filtration $V_r$ is then compatible with the direct sum decomposition (2{2}) using \cite[Rem.\,A.7c]{rh}, since any local section of $M'$ is contained in a finite direct sum in (2{2}), and is annihilated by a polynomial of $\theta$.
+This gives a filtration (also denoted by $V_r$) on $K_{\!Z}^{!,\ssb}(M')_{\al}$, $K_{\!Z}^{*,\ssb}(M')_{\al}$ so that there are isomorphisms of complexes of filtered $\D_Z$-modules \htt{2.1.1}{}